Causal Discovery in Nonlinear Dynamical Systems using Koopman Operators: Application to Spatiotemporal Systems

 The information flow analysis just described is achieved through perturbing the system.
 Similar to counterfactual experiments, this requires exact control over the system to very high precision, which is not realistic in practice.
 We now apply our Koopman causal measure to the Lorenz 96 system, and again emphasize it is purely observational and does not require interventions (e.g., perturbations).
 Information flow is often assumed to be synonymous with causal flow such that causality is identified through measures of information flow.
 For example, transfer entropy, a measure of information flow, is a nonlinear generalization of Wiener-Granger causality.
 Through comparison with the perturbation propagation in Figure~\ref{fig:L96_pert}, our Koopman causality measure reveals that there is indeed a close correspondence between causal flow and information flow in the Lorenz 96 system.

 Consider a `target site' $n^*$---it does not matter which specific site we choose since the Lorenz 96 system, as a whole, is rotationally symmetric.
 We want to identify the causal effects of other oscillators on the target oscillator $\omega_{n^*}$, so we designate the `effect' component $\M_E$ as the singelton $\{\omega_{n^*}\}$.
 Because causal flows must follow the spatial ring structure of the Lorenz 96 model, oscillators on the opposite side of the ring do not ``directly'' influence the target oscillator through their local interactions.
 Their causal influence must propagate over space to reach the target oscillator indirectly through the oscillators between them.
+This means there is \textbf{significant confounding} between oscillators.
+However, given that all oscillators are observed and that we know the connection topology if Figure~\ref{fig:L96}, we can account for the confounding and unravel how the intertwined nonlinear relationships unfold over time.

-We therefore examine the \emph{cumulative} causal effects of increasingly-large sets of neighbors on the target oscillator.
+We do so by examining the \emph{cumulative} causal effects of increasingly-large sets of neighbors on the target oscillator.
 For the `cause' component, we take all neighbors to and including the \emph{neighbor number} $\Delta n$, with the direction of neighbors taken given by the sign of the neighbor number.
 For example, with $\Delta n = 2$ we take the clockwise nearest and next-nearest neighbors for the `cause' component $\M_C$.
 For $\Delta n = -4$ we have $\M_C = \{\omega_{n^* -1}, \omega_{n^* -2}, \omega_{n^* - 3}, \omega_{n^* - 4}\}$, etc.

 Figure~\ref{fig:L96_cause} shows results of $\M_C \ddcauses \M_E$ for the cumulative $\M_C$ components at three different time shifts, $t = \{500, 1000, 2000\}$.
 For each time shift (each row in the Figure), there are two different plots that display the same results.
 The scatter plots in the left column show the causal effect values $\M_C \ddcauses \M_E$ on the vertical axis, and the horizontal axis is the neighbor number $\Delta n$ that gives cumulative $\M_C$ component just defined.
 Thus, moving left from the center of each plot shows the cumulative causal effect of increasingly many counterclockwise neighbors out to $\Delta n = -100$, for which $\M_C$ contains all other oscillators aside from the target.
 Similarly, moving right from center shows the cumulative causal effect of increasingly many clockwise neighbors out to $\Delta n = 100$, for which $\M_C$ again contains all other oscillators aside from the target.